hackclub/hackpad/hackpads/jankpad/README.md

 ![image](assets/v3_full_back.png)

-It features a 128x32 OLED display, 16 MX switches, and a rotary switche, the case is seperated into two three parts connected by screws
+It features a 128x32 OLED display, 16 MX switches, and a rotary switch, the case is seperated into two three parts connected by screws

 ![image](assets/v3_case.png)